spatam/kad/README.md

 # kad
 Keystroke Acoustic Dataset (KAD)

-Welcome to the official repository for the Keystroke Acoustic Dataset (KAD) dataset, a comprehensive audio dataset designed for keystroke classification research.
+Welcome to the official repository for the Keystroke Acoustic Dataset (KAD) dataset, a comprehensive audio dataset designed for keystroke classification research vulnerability.
 We are pleased to present a new dataset for keystroke attack research, now available on GitHub.
 This dataset has been recorded using the microphone of a smartphone and based on the methodology outlined by Harrison et al. [1].